-THIS AGREEMENT is entered into as of the, 1st day of October, 2016 by the U.S. GEOLOGICAL SURVEY, UNITED STATES DEPARTMENT OF THE INTERIOR, party of the first part, and the SOUTHERN NEVADA WATER AUTHORITY, party of the second part.
+THIS AGREEMENT is entered into as of the October 1, 2018, by the U.S. GEOLOGICAL SURVEY, Nevada Water Science Center, UNITED STATES DEPARTMENT OF THE INTERIOR, party of the first part, and the Southern Nevada Water Authority party of the second part.

-- The parties hereto agree that subject to availability of appropriations and in accordance with their respective authorities there shall be maintained in cooperation a Surface-water (SW) and water quality (QW) monitoring program as described in Enclosures 1-3 attached hereto herein called the program.
-The USGS legal authority is 43 USC 36C; 43 USC 50; and 43 USC 50b. - The following amounts shall be contributed to cover all of the cost of the necessary field and analytical work directly related to this program.
-2(b) includes In-Kind Services in the amount of \$0.00 - (a) by the party of the first part during the period to
+- 1. The parties hereto agree that subject to the availability of appropriations and in accordance with their respective authorities there shall be maintained in cooperation the surface water and water quality monitoring program, herein called the program.
+The USGS legal authority is 43 USC 36C; 43 USC 50, and 43 USC 50b. - 2.
+The following amounts shall be contributed to cover all of the cost of the necessary field and analytical work directly related to this program.
+2(b) include In-Kind-Services in the amount of \$0.00 - by the party of the first part during the period \$116,030 October 1, 2018 to September 30, 2019 - \$157,110 by the party of the second part during the period October 1, 2018 to September 30, 2019 - Contributions are provided by the party of the first part through other USGS regional or national programs, (c) in the amount of: \$0